At a glance

 It’s surprisingly common to have ‘break-though’ bleeding or ‘implantation’ bleeding during the first few months of pregnancy.
 It’s thought this could be due to the egg implanting in your uterus or the hormones that regulate your period being higher.
 It even means some people don’t realise they’re pregnant for a while.
 Always, get it checked out though, to make sure there isn't a problem.

-See your doctor if you think you're pregnant
+Contact your doctor’s surgery if you think you’re pregnant

-The first thing you need to do is see your doctor or local midwife, who can get you registered with the maternity services in your local area.
+The first thing you need to do is to contact your doctor’s surgery, who will make an appointment with the appropriate health professional.
+This is often a midwife who can get you registered with the maternity services in your local area.
 They are a great source of information and support if you’re ever unsure of anything during your pregnancy.

 Mixed emotions are normal